hoytech/quadrable/README.md

 In fact, this is one of the reasons we make sure to hash keys before using them as paths in our tree.
 If users were able to present hashes of keys to be inserted into the DB without having to provide the corresponding preimages (unhashed versions), then they could deliberately put values into the DB that cause very long proofs to be generated (compare also to [DoS attacks based on hash collisions](https://lwn.net/Articles/474912/)).

 If keys can only be selected by trusted parties, then it may make sense to use special non-hash values for keys.
 This could considerably reduce proof overhead if values commonly requested together are given adjacent keys.
-Quadrable does not yet support this, but it would be a trivial modification.
+Quadrable does not yet support this, but it could in the future (trivially, if keys are restricted to exactly 256 bits).

 So why are we worried about deep trees and their correspondingly larger proof sizes?
 The worst case overhead for proving a single value is around 8,000 bytes and a couple hundred calls to the hash function, which is of course trivial for modern networks and CPUs.
 The issue is that the proof size and computational overhead of verification is part of the security attack surface for some protocols.
 For instance, if in an [optimistic rollup](https://docs.ethhub.io/ethereum-roadmap/layer-2-scaling/optimistic_rollups/) system verifying a fraud proof requires more gas than is allowed in a single block, then an attacker can get away with fraudulent transactions.
 The best solution to this is to keep the fraud-proof units granular enough that even heavily bloated proofs can be verified with a [reasonable amount of gas](#gas-usage).
 Counter-intuitively, this also means it is important for verification code to be gas-efficient, even if it is expected to rarely be called during normal operation of the protocol.